mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/README.md

 - several additional entries to boot menu of liveISO (text mode, to ram, verbose)
 - uuid of mint user changed to 1000 to make same as first user after installation (for ease of access to files owned by 1000 id user)
-- add ramdrive location (tmpfs system), sets root and mint users cache to tmpfs
+- add ramdisk location (tmpfs system), sets root and mint users cache to tmpfs
 - added Cinnamon applets (memory utilization and CPU temperature)
 - install packages downloaded in advance and put in $software_path_root/debs
 - add hotkeys (bindings) to rotate "main" screen, volume up 25%, logarithm based screen brightness up/down, start screensaver